Archive

 Sold

 The back and sides are of Block-Mottled Mahogany.
 The neck is Mahogany with an adjustable truss rod and is fitted to the body with a dovetail joint.
 The unkerfed internal linings are Cypress.
 The bridge, head plate and bindings are of Brazilian Rosewood.
 The lower bout is 13 3/4 inches wide and the guitar has a 5 inch depth at the end pin which contributes to it's surprisingly big, rich sound.
 The arm rest bevel which allows this deep bodied instrument to be played in comfort, is Brazilian Rosewood.
 The fingerboard is Ebony and it is bound with Brazilian Rosewood.
 The scale length is 25.2 inches and the nut width is 1 3/4 inches.
 The face and internal bracings are of Adirondack (Red) Spruce.
 The nut and saddle are of Ivory.
 The bridge pins and strap pins are of Black Buffalo Horn with Paua Abalone dots.
 The inlays are of Green Snail, Paua Abalone, Red Coral and Koa.
 The lower bout is 13 3/4 inches wide.
-The instrument is finished with oil Varnish and has a clear Acetate pick guard.
-It has Nickel Schaller Tuners and comes with a Cedar Creek Custom Case.
+The instrument is finished with oil Varnish, has a clear Acetate pick guard and Nickel Schaller Tuners.

 Sold